 Density in 2011:198 people per sq km

-And trust me this data will be more volatile in 2021.
-People need to show concern and governement has to ponder the cause of this migration.
-Because if there is no change in the scenario, Uttarakanhd will become a State with only two cities.
+And trust me this data will be more volatile in 2021 as migration is taking place with an exponential rate.
+People need to show concern and the government has to ponder on the cause of this migration.
+Because if there is no change in the scenario, Uttarakhand will become a State with only two Cities